logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 this kind of world through either a proof of work or lottery generation.
 I will revisit these ideas later in the article.

+Think of this article as a thought experiment.
+The universe that we will conceive is a REVCAR universe (REVersible Cellular Automata with interesting Rules).
+The thought experiment assumes that the second law of thermodynamics gives rise to the most fundamental laws and behaviours within the universe.

 ## Reversible Cellular Automata

 Reversible cellular automata are a type of cellular automata where the same rule applies both forward and backward.
-Most cellular automata that we are familiar with only have rules that apply forwards not backwards, Conway's Game of Life is a good example of this.
+Most cellular automata that we are familiar with only have rules that apply forwards not backwards, Conway's Game of Life is a good example.

 The second law of thermodynamics is implied by having a reversible rule-set.
 This means we can reason about entropy in the same way as we do about entropy of